dan-fritchman/Thesis/content.md

 The broader VLSIR system, schematically depicted in Figure~\ref{fig:vlsir-system}, is heavily inspired by the LLVM [@lattner2004] compiler platform, and by the FIRRTL system ([@izraelevitz2017], [@li2016]) developed shortly beforehand by colleagues here at UC Berkeley.
 Like LLVM and FIRRTL, VLSIR defines a central design interchange format.
 Both LLVM and FIRRTL name this layer their Intermediate Representation (IR).
 The name _VLSIR_ is in fact a portmanteau of two acronyms: the (quite dated) Very Large Scale Integration (VLSI) and intermediate representation.
 Where LLVM and FIRRTL's IRs are defined through the constructs of their respective implementation languages, VLSIR's  is defined in the protocol buffer SDL.
 All three projects build this central data layer for the purposes of decoupling and reusing diverse _front and back ends_.

 The roles of front-ends and back-ends differ somewhat between the three.
 In LLVM, a front-end is (more or less) a programming language.
-The compilers for Rust and C++, for example, differ principally in the front-end, which translates user-authored code into LLVM's core intermediate representations (IR).
+The compilers for Rust and C++, for example, differ principally in the front-end, which translates user-authored code into LLVM's core intermediate representations.
 A back-end is (again, more or less) a target compiler platform.
 Examples generally include combinations of the target instruction set (x86, ARM, RISC-V, etc), and potentially the target OS.
 FIRRTL has a similar concept of a front-end, whereas its back-ends are hardware "elaboration targets", which might be ASIC synthesis, FPGAs, or cloud-scale distributed processing environments.

 VLSIR's front-ends are also user-facing programming tools.
 Generally we have eschewed designing altogether new languages (or "DSL"s) and focused on providing libraries in existing, popular languages.
 These front ends include libraries for circuit design (\autoref{chap:hdl21}), layout design (\autoref{chap:layout}), and several dedicated libraries targeting specific circuit families.
 VLSIR's back-ends are generally its interface to existing EDA software and data formats.
 For example, a widely used back end focuses on executing SPICE-class simulation, parsing and providing its results in schema-defined data structures.